-Your thoughts about body weight and shape dominate how you feel overall.
+If you have bulimia, your thoughts about your body are distorted.
+Your thoughts about body weight and shape determine how you feel overall.

-If you have bulimia, you probably share some common feelings that people with anorexia may have.
+You probably share some common feelings that people with anorexia may have.
 For example, you may fear gaining weight, and always want to lose weight.
-However, bulimics are not as concerned about their weight as anorexics are.
+But people with bulimia tend not to be as concerned about their weight as those with anorexia.

-Call Your Doctor if:
+Call Your Doctor If:

-You find yourself secretly binge eating, then vomiting or using laxatives
+- You find yourself secretly binge eating, then vomiting or using laxatives

-You avoid eating in front of other people
+- You avoid eating in front of other people

 - Your child has an unreasonable fear of being fat and thinks they are fat when they are not